-But some noises are also very natural and normal for a bird to make.
-Squawking, cooing, chirping, trilling, purring, chuckling, and other noises will be made by both wild and pet birds.
-Learned vocalizations on the other hand, such as words, noises bird hear in our homes like phones ringing and oven timers, and kissing noises are all learned by pet birds that live with humans.
+Birds in the psittacine family, such as macaws, African greys, and other parrots, make a variety of noises and many can even mimic words we say and other sounds they hear in our homes.
+Some noises are also very natural and normal for a bird to make—squawking, cooing, chirping, trilling, purring, chuckling, and other noises will be made by both wild and pet birds.
+Learned vocalizations on the other hand, such as words, noises birds hear in our homes like phones ringing and oven timers, and kissing noises are all picked up by pet birds from living with humans.
 They are typically welcomed and often even regarded as being cute and encouraged.

 Other noises that birds make, such as screaming, may start as just another natural vocalization, but can quickly become annoying.
 Screaming is a natural reaction to being scared or startled.
-The noise is often accompanied by some body language (such as pacing and puffing up) but pet birds unfortunately can also start screaming for other reasons that should be addressed.
+The noise is often accompanied by some body language (e.g., pacing and puffing up) but pet birds, unfortunately, can also start screaming for other reasons that should be addressed.

 Birds Screaming Out of Fear or Jealousy